This page is designed to answer the following questions:

 What are policy drivers?

-Policy drivers are policies, documents and initiatives which guide the work that needs to be done and the way should be done to improve health and social care services.
+Policy drivers are policies, documents and initiatives which guide the work that needs to be done and the way it should be carried out in order to improve health and social care services.

 Factors influencing policy drivers